L T P C

 3. Stair case wiring

-5. Measurement of energy using single phase energy meter.
+5. Measurement of energy using single

 6. Measurement of resistance to earth of an electrical equipment.